glassroom/heinsen_tree/README.md

 labels = torch.randint(tree.n_classes, size=[batch_sz])  # targets, each a class in the tree
 ```

-Mapping the batch incurs negligible computation and consumes only the memory occupied by mapped ddata:
+Mapping the batch incurs negligible computation and consumes only the memory occupied by mapped data:

 ```python
 scores_in_tree = tree.map_scores(scores)  # shape is [batch_sz, tree.n_levels, tree.n_classes]